The double dihedral Dunkl total angular momentum algebra: Finite representation theory of the symmetry algebra

-\begin{theorem} Suppose $\kappa$ is small and taken in a neighbourhood of the $0$ parameter where all $M_\kappa(\tau)$ are unitarisable.
-Then, we can realise some irreducible finite-dimensional triangle $\tama$-modules inside some $M_\kappa(\tau)\otimes\bbs$. \end{theorem} \begin{proof} From \cite[Propositions~4.3 and 4.4]{ES09} there is a small, convex and open neighbourhood of the $0$ parameter where all $M_\kappa(\tau)$ are irreducible and unitarisable.
+\begin{theorem} Suppose $\kappa$ is small and taken in a neighbourhood of the $0$ parameter where all $H_{\kappa}$-modules $M_\kappa(\tau)$ are unitarisable.
+Every finite-dimensional irreducible $\tama$-representation occuring in the kernel of $\DDop$ is a triangle-representation.
+Such representations can thus be realised inside $M_{\kappa}(\tau)\otimes \bbs$ for the spin module $\bbs$ and a standard module $M(\tau)$.

+\end{theorem} \begin{proof} From \cite[Propositions~4.3 and 4.4]{ES09} there is a small, convex and open neighbourhood of the $0$ parameter where all $M_\kappa(\tau)$ are irreducible and unitarisable.
 Hence, its intersection with the locus of small parameters is a non-empty open set.
 For such standard modules, the unitarity will imply a completely reducible joint-decomposition of the pair $(\tama,\mathfrak{g})$.
-All finite-dimensional simple $\tama$-modules that occur will be triangle-representations. \end{proof}
+All finite-dimensional simple $\tama$-modules that occur will be triangle-representations.
+This proves the existence of triangle-representations realised inside a $(H_{\kappa}\otimes\Clif)$-module. \end{proof}

 Granted that a triangle-representation is realised inside some $M_\kappa(\tau)\otimes \bbs$ and has some further properties, as described in \cref{prop:MonoMaxi}, we can use the action of the $\mathfrak{T}$-algebra to construct a useful basis with explicit action.
 They are akin to representations of type I in the classification of~\cite{DBLROVdJ22}.
+The case $\tau = \mathrm{triv}$ is the monogenic case, see \cref{fig:ExKappaToZero} for a pictorial example.

 We will assume $\kappa$ positive here.
 Most negative $\kappa$ can also be considered with minor changes, but some negative exceptional values of $\kappa$, those where the representation theory of the underlying rational Cherednik algebra changes (see~\cite{Ch06}), would modify the behaviour of the representation theory.
 Some of these exceptional values are considered in Example~\ref{ex:OneHalf}.